 In December 2012, the SEC brought administrative proceedings against five accounting firms in China, including the auditor of our consolidated financial statements included in this annual report, alleging that they had refused to produce audit work papers and other documents related to certain other China-based companies under investigation by the SEC.
 On January 22, 2014, an initial administrative law decision was issued, censuring these accounting firms and suspending four of these firms from practicing before the SEC for a period of six months.
 The decision is neither final nor legally effective unless and until reviewed and approved by the SEC.
 On February 12, 2014, four of these PRC-based accounting firms appealed to the SEC against this decision.
 In February 2015, each of the four PRC-based accounting firms agreed to a censure and to pay a fine to the SEC to settle the dispute and avoid suspension of their ability to practice before the SEC.
-The settlement requires the firms to follow detailed procedures to seek to provide the SEC with access to Chinese firms' audit documents via the CSRC.
 If the firms fail to meet specified criteria, during a period of four years starting from the settlement date, the SEC retains authority to impose a variety of additional remedial measures on the firms depending on the nature of the failure.
 Additional remedies for any future noncompliance could include, as appropriate, an automatic six-month bar on a single firm's performance of certain audit work, commencement of additional proceedings against a firm, or in extreme cases the resumption of the current proceeding against all four firms.